 Cha Blasco – Artist, music composer and producer, live electronics performer.

-Music composition for Shows for Shows for Shows and Shows for Extinction.
+Music composition for Shows for Shows and Shows for Extinction.

 Eric Sjögren – Director, sound and light design, project manager of Ställbergs gruva.

-Light design and dramaturgical support for Shows for Shows for Shows and Shows for Extinction.
+Light design and dramaturgical support for Shows for Shows and Shows for Extinction.

 Ina Dokmo – Choreographer, performer, dancer, teacher, curator and Shiatsu therapist.

-Outside eye and feedback for Shows for Shows for Shows and Shows for Extinction.
+Outside eye and feedback for Shows for Shows and Shows for Extinction.

 Majula Drammeh – Choreographer, performer and dancer.